Get your Instant Video Cost Calculator now!

 As is shown in the image, the panel features five main sections:

 • Overview: It offers you a summary of how your channel pages and videos are performing.
-It has key metric cards of overall performance with watch time, views, and subscribers numbers.
+It has key metric cards of overall performance with watch time, views, and subscriber numbers.

-• Reach: This section gives you reports to understand your pieces’ youtube traffic sources, like YouTube impressions, click-through rates, traffic source types (browse features, channel page, etc), and more.
+• Reach: This section gives you reports to understand your pieces’ traffic sources, like impressions, click-through rates, traffic source types (browse features, channel page, etc), and more.

-• Engagement: This YouTube video analytics report provides you with insights about watch time, average view duration, your top videos, and so on.
+• Engagement: This YouTube analytics report provides you with insights about watch time and average view duration, which you can also see on a video level.

-• Audience: Here you’ll find your audience’s characteristics: gender, age, demographics, etcetera.
+• Audience: Here, you’ll find your audience’s characteristics: gender, age, demographics, returning and new viewers, and more.

 “You can also click on “SEE MORE” below the chart and it’ll show you all those sections together (and more!) for each video on its own, or a general overview.”

-Ok, now that we’ve got the basics out of the way, it’s time to go over the most useful and valuable YouTube metrics you can leverage to improve your videos’ performance and make better video content strategies!
+Now that we’ve got the basics out of the way, it’s time to go over the most useful and valuable YouTube metrics you can leverage to improve your videos’ performance and brainstorm better video strategies!

 YouTube Views Panel

-First, you need to know that YouTube Analytics understands that a piece can qualify as “viewed” when it’s watched for 30 seconds or longer.
+First, you need to know that YouTube Analytics considers that a piece can qualify as “viewed” when it’s watched for 30 seconds or longer.

 .Explainer Video Production Process Yum Yum Videos